 The monkey shelter team works day and night to ensure that every monkey that comes to the rescue center has a good future and lives with other monkeys.
 As these intelligent animals with high cognitive abilities deserve, complex social life and developed emotions.
 We want you to know our monkeys as they behave.
 They pick up food that we prepared for them or the food they find in the area where they live and sometimes do nothing – like the rest of us!
 So in our monkey shelter, monkeys are not in a “petting zoo”!
 The visitors do not throw them food and do not touch them.

 Source: official site

 This park is specializing in various monkeys.
 A unique feature of this park is that most monkeys in the park were saved (from hunters, diseases, experiments, and so on).
 Thus, one positive thing about this park (especially for photographers 😉 ) is that most animals are not behind bars (or you are allowed to enter their cages).
-Thus, there is no bars/fence between you and your subject.
+Thus, there are no bars and fences between you and the monkeys.

 One important note is that when you buy tickets, ask about tours.
-Usually, you can join a short tour at the beginning, and towards the end (you have to be accompanied by a guide to pass through Squirrel monkeys area).
+Usually, you can join a short tour at the beginning of the visit.
+And towards the end of your visit, you have to be accompanied by a guide to pass through the Squirrel monkeys area.